zertrin/duplicity-backup/README.md

     41 3 * * * /absolute/path/to/duplicity-backup.sh -c /etc/duplicity-backup.conf -b

+## Known issues

+If your system's locale is not english, an error can happen when duplicity is trying to encrypt the files with gpg.
+This problem concerns duplicity and has been reported upstream ([see bug report](https://bugs.launchpad.net/duplicity/+bug/510625)).
+A simple workaround is to set the following environement variable: `LANG=C`.
+For example: `LANG=C duplicity-backup.sh [-c config_file] ...` or in the cron `41 3 * * * LANG=C /absolute/path/to/duplicity-backup.sh -c /etc/duplicity-backup.conf -b`

 ## Troubleshooting

 This script attempts to simplify the task of running a duplicity command; if you are having any problems with the script the first step is to determine if the script is generating an incorrect command or if duplicity itself is causing your error.